IndigoUnited/js-dejavu/README.md

 Users are encouraged to declare 'use strict' while using the strict build otherwise some code can fail [silently](https://developer.mozilla.org/en/JavaScript/Strict_mode).
 This is because dejavu uses Object.freeze and/or Object.seal to lock classes and instances, guaranteeing that nobody changes the behaviour of your classes the wrong way (replacing methods, etc).
-Run a preprocessor to remove 'use strict' from all production code (e.g.: requirejs optimizer tool).